anooshkhalid/SYNQ-Android/README.md

 An example app is included in this repo.
 The app will show a grid view with thumbnails of all the videos on your device.
 Clicking on a thumbnail will call the upload function and upload the video.
 Clone the repo to explore the example app.

-**Important note:** The example project is dependant on access to the SYNQ API to be able to create a video object and to fetch the upload parameters needed when calling the upload function.
-You will need to get an API key from the SYNQ admin panel, and insert the key into the SynqAPI class. **Caution: this is not the proper way of doing this, and your api key might get exposed to others!** In a real world scenario, this should be handled by your own backend.
-The backend should then give your app the upload parameters.
+**Important note:** The example app is dependant on access to the SYNQ API to be able to create a video object and to fetch the upload parameters needed when calling the upload function.
+The SYNQ API is designed to be accessed from a server, and your mobile client should communicate with this server to get the needed information from the API.
+If you do not have your own server wired up to the SYNQ API, we have created an example server that can be used to perform these tasks when developing with our SDK.
+Clone the [GitHub repo](https://github.com/SYNQfm/SYNQ-Nodejs-example-server)  and follow instructions provided in the README.
+The SynqAndroid SDK also includes a library called 'synqhttplib', this can be used to make the relevant http calls to the example server (authorize user, create video objects and fetch upload parameters).

 For more info, please read the [projects and api keys](https://docs.synq.fm/#projects-and-api-keys) section in the docs.

 ## Installation

-SynqUploader can be integrated into your project by adding the following dependency to your app's build.gradle:
+SynqAndroid can be integrated into your project by adding the following dependency to your app's build.gradle:

 ```java
 compile 'fm.synq:SynqAndroid:0.1.0'